al-caveman/nsapass/README.md

     <img src="https://github.com/Al-Caveman/nsapass/blob/master/pics/comparision.png">
 </p>

-how can _you_ know that funny memory bugs don't exit in `keepassxc`!? would _you_ put _faith_ in keepassxc's devs that their app is free of segfaults?  _no way!_ no thanks sir! _keep_ your keepass to yourself. i'm going to rather rely on the _many_ highly skilled monkeys at _python_
+how can _you_ know that funny memory bugs don't exist in `keepassxc`!? would _you_ put _faith_ in keepassxc's devs that their app is free of segfaults?  _no way!_ no thanks sir! _keep_ your keepass to yourself. i'm going to rather rely on the _many_ highly skilled monkeys at _python_